cczu-xiao/FAFuse/README.md

 * downloading kvasir from [Baidu Pan, pw:cczu](https://pan.baidu.com/s/1WyGNXZdqWJtYhwPzpqd2qQ)
 * downloading CVC-ClinicDB from [Baidu Pan, pw:cczu](https://pan.baidu.com/s/1RXhYeRW96UkoP3oHdTC6kw)

+## Citation
+Please consider citing us if you find this work helpful:
+@article{xu2023fafuse,
+  title={FAFuse: A Four-Axis Fusion framework of CNN and transformer for medical image segmentation}, author={Xu, Shoukun and Xiao, Dehao and Yuan, Baohua and Liu, Yi and Wang, Xueyuan and Li, Ning and Shi, Lin and Chen, Jialu and Zhang, Ju-Xiao and Wang, Yanhao and others}, journal={Computers in Biology and Medicine}, pages={107567}, year={2023}, publisher={Elsevier}
+}

 ## Questions
 Please drop an email to yuanbaohua@cczu.edu.cn